-His first attempt was an elaborate stage escape that would see him strapped in a straitjacket, sealed in a casket, and then buried under "tons of sand" inside a large locked vault.
-While Houdini created a colorful poster advertising the escape in 1914 (right), it's unclear if he ever performed it at this time.
+His first attempt was an elaborate stage escape that would see him strapped in a straitjacket, sealed in a casket, and buried under "tons of sand" inside a large locked vault.
+Houdini said he first performed the effect in 1908 in Berlin.
+While he created a colorful poster advertising the escape in 1914 (right), it's unclear if he ever performed it at this time.

-In 1915 Houdini submitted to an outdoor test in which he was manacled and buried in a "grave" six feet deep.
-As he struggled to dig himself free, he became exhausted and called for help.
+In 1919, Houdini submitted to an outdoor test in California where he was manacled and buried in a "grave" six feet deep.
+As he struggled to free himself, he became exhausted and called for help.
 But he could not be heard.
-He struggle on and when his hand finally broke the surface, he was pulled unconscious from the grave by his assistants.
-Houdini wrote in his diary that the escape was "very dangerous" and that "the weight of the earth is killing."
+He struggled on, and when his hand finally broke the surface, he was pulled unconscious from the grave by his assistants.
+Houdini recorded in his notes: "I tried out 'Buried Alive' in Hollywood and nearly (?) did it.
+Very dangerous; the weight of the earth is killing."

-In 1926 Houdini's performed a buried alive endurance test to expose Rahman Bey, a mystic who claimed to use supernatural powers to remain in a sealed casket for an hour.
+In 1926, Houdini performed a buried alive endurance test to expose Rahman Bey, a mystic who claimed to use supernatural powers to remain in a sealed casket for an hour.
 Houdini bettered Bey by remaining in a casket submerged in the swimming pool of New York's Hotel Shelton for 91 minutes.
 He repeated the feat at the Worcester YMCA on September 28, 1926.
-He did a third test out of water at Summerfield's Furniture Co. in Worcester on Sept.
-30, 1926.
+He did a third test out of water at Summerfield's Furniture Co. in Worcester on September 30, 1926.

-Riding the success and publicity generated by the Bey test, Houdini decided to revive his 1914 stage-bound version of the Buried Alive ("Egyptian Fakirs Outdone!").
-Many sources say Houdini never performed the stunt, but this is not true.
-Houdini performed his Buried Alive at least twice at the Majestic Theater in Boston and in Worcester during September 1926.
+Riding the success and publicity generated by the Shelton test, Houdini decided to revive his stage-bound version of the Buried Alive ("Egyptian Fakirs Outdone!").
+Many sources say Houdini never performed the stunt, but this is untrue.
+Houdini performed his Buried Alive at the Majestic Theater in Boston and Worcester in late September 1926.

-It's likely the Buried Alive would have became a regular feature of Houdini's "3 Shows in One" during its 1926-27 Coast to Coast tour, possibly replacing the Water Torture Cell for good.
+It's likely the Buried Alive would have become a regular feature of Houdini's "3 Shows in One" during its 1926-27 Coast to Coast tour.
 But Houdini died in October of 1926.
-His body was reportedly buried in the casket that he used for his Buried Alive escape.
+His body was reportedly buried in the casket he used for his Buried Alive escape.